 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega gives tips for finding the burial sites of your veteran ancestors.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 We’ve discussed cemeteries in previous blog articles (see list at the end of this article).
 Today, at the outset of Memorial Day weekend, let’s focus on veterans cemeteries and the information you need to look for your soldiers’ or veterans’ burials.